jsrmath/sharp11/docs/chord.md

 Assigns the chord the given octave number.

 ## <a name="chord-chart-object"></a> ChordChart Object
 A `ChordChart` object consists of a list of chords and associated durations, measured in number of beats.  `ChordChart`s can be used to represent chord progressions and songs.
-They are used by the [improv](improv) engine to generate jazz improvisations.
+They are used by the [Improv](improv.md) engine to generate jazz improvisations.

 ### <a name="chord-chart-chords"></a> chords `.chords`
 An array of objects.
 Each object has a `chord` property containing the [Chord](#chord-object) object and a `type` property that is a [note duration](../docs/README.md#note-duration).